This storybook baby shower is the perfect theme for a baby boy or a baby girl. Check out all of these fun story themed party ideas.

 I am so excited to finally share with you a storybook baby shower I hosted back in April.
-I did the shower in conjunction with Kroger and their new Inspired Gatherings website.
+Check out all of the links to get the step by step tutorials for the food and decorations.

 I hosted the shower with my friend Tina.
 We decided to go with a storybook theme.
 All of our decor and food was based on different children’s storybooks.
 I chose some of my favorites: If You Give a Mouse a Cookie, Cloudy with a Chance of Meatballs, The Very Hungry Caterpillar, Green Eggs and Ham and Blueberries for Sal.